-ELECTRICAL/ELECTRONICS TECHNOLOGY A35220 Associate of Applied Science Degree
+ELECTRICAL/ELECTRONICS TECHNOLOGY A35220

 The Electrical/Electronics Technology curriculum is designed to provide training for persons interested in the installation and maintenance of electrical/electronic systems found in residential, commercial and industrial facilities.

 Course work, most of which is hands-on, will include such topics as AC/DC theory, basic wiring practices, digital electronics, programmable logic controllers, industrial motor controls, the National Electric Code, and other subjects as local needs require.